mitraboga/PorscheTurboFan/README.md

 - **3D Extrude**: To transform 2D sketches into 3D models by adding depth.
 - **Revolve**: Used for creating symmetrical components by revolving a profile around an axis.
 - **Pipe**: To create tubular structures, which was essential for parts like the tire treads.
-- **Chamfer**: For adding beveled edges to components, improving both aesthetics and functionality.
+- **Chamfer**: For adding bevelled edges to components, improving both aesthetics and functionality.
 - **Fillet**: To smooth out sharp edges and corners, enhancing the visual appeal and strength of the model.

 ## Appearance and Materials